Twin actor twin delayed deep deterministic policy gradient (TATD3) learning for batch process control

+The desired FAME concentration is mainly affected by the reactor temperature ($T_r$), and therefore this work focuses on the control of $T_r$, which can be achieved in a jacketed batch reactor by manipulating the jacket inlet temperature ($T_{jin}$).
+The reactor temperature ($T_r$) and the jacket temp ($T_j$) is determined by applying an energy balance on the jacketed batch reactor.
+The model equations and the parameters' values are referred from \cite{chanpirak2017improvement,kern2015advanced} and are given as follows:

-Herein, we present the training details of RL based agent used for the control of the batch transesterification problem.
-A neural network consisting of 2 hidden layers with 400 and 300 hidden nodes, respectively, is used for both actor-network and the twin critic networks.
-Rectified Linear Unit (ReLU) is used as the activation function between each hidden layer for both actor and critics.
-Further, a linear activation function is used for the output in the actor-network.
-The network parameters are updated using the ADAM optimiser for both the actor and critics network.
+Herein, we present the training details of RL-based agents used to control the batch transesterification problem.
+A neural network consisting of 2 hidden layers with 400 and 300 hidden nodes is used for both the twin actor-networks and the twin critic-networks.
+Rectified Linear Unit (ReLU) is the activation function between each hidden layer for both actor networks and critic networks.
+Further, a linear activation function is used for the output in the actor-networks.
+The network parameters are updated using the ADAM optimiser for both the actor and critics networks.
 Both the state and action are given as input to the critic network to estimate the Q-value.

-The implementation of the algorithm was done in Python 3.7.4, and the neural network framework is constructed in PyTorch (for continuous action space) and Keras (for discrete action space) API.
-The mathematical model of the transesterification process was simulated in Matlab and integrated to Python via Matlab engine.
-Table \ref{Hyperparameters} lists the hyper-parameters used for the implementation of the TD3 algorithm.
+The implementation of the algorithm was done in Python, and the neural network framework is constructed in PyTorch (for continuous action space) and Keras (for discrete action space) API.
+The mathematical model of the transesterification process was simulated in Matlab and integrated into Python via the Matlab engine.
+Table \ref{Hyperparameters} lists the hyper-parameters used for the implementation of the TATD3 algorithm.